Chris Hedges: PEN America

 Chris Hedges reported in his The Chris Hedges Report website in March 2024, "In May 2013 I resigned from PEN America over the appointment of former State Department official Suzanne Nossel.
 A decade later, PEN America has become a propaganda arm of the state."

 Personal life

-Hedges is married to the Canadian actress, writer, and vegan activist Eunice Wong.
+Hedges is married to Canadian actor, writer, and vegan activist Eunice Wong.
 The couple have two children.
 He also has two children from a previous marriage.
-Hedges lived in Princeton, New Jersey as of December 2014.
+Hedges lives in Princeton, New Jersey, as of 2023.
 In November 2014, Hedges announced that he and his family had become vegan.
 He compared his decision to a vow of abstinence, adding that it is necessary "to make radical changes to save ourselves from ecological meltdown."
 Hedges authored an introduction to a vegan cookbook in 2015, The Anarchist Cookbook, written by Keith McHenry and Chaz Bufe.

 Hedges has post-traumatic stress disorder from his experience reporting in war zones.
 Hedges speaks Levantine Arabic, Koine Greek, French, and Spanish in addition to his native English.